Bali - The Tropical Getaway

 Tegalalang Rice Terrace – Gorgeous green rice terraces spread across acres of land, is one of the most beautiful sights you will witness in Bali.
-There are many such rice paddies in Bali, but Tegalalang and Jatiluwih rice terraces are the most popular and picturesque amongst them.
-Tegalalang situated near Ubud is more approachable and therefore most popular.
+There are many such rice paddies here, but Tegalalang and Jatiluwih rice terraces are the most popular and picturesque amongst them.
+Tegalalang situated near Ubud is more approachable and therefore most visited.
 You can go down and enjoy the fields from close or sit in restaurant and enjoy the view from above.
 While you are there, don’t miss the swing ride.
-Here you can find a stunning swing hung between two palm trees and while swinging you can enjoy the sweeping and picturesque rice paddies.
+There is a wobbly swing hung between two palm trees and while swinging you can enjoy the sweeping and breathtaking price paddies.
 An experience which should not be missed.
 The rice terraces are open 24 hours but the restaurants close at 18:00

 Uluwatu Temple – Bali has many temples spread all over the island and some of them are quite spectacular.
 Uluwatu is one of the nine directional temples of Bali.
 It is situated on the edge of a majestic cliff and gives you encompassing views of the Indian Ocean.
 The temple does not have much to offer.
 What attracts hordes of tourists to this place is the enchanting views and the traditional fire and Kecak dance which is performed every day with the background of beautiful sunset.